 I'm all about the process being just as important as what you end up with.
+Most of my embroideries go through a stage of looking like a hot mess before there's a sweet coming together of the final image at the end.
 I research the folklore and symbolism of nature and natural things, following my nose for whatever interests me.
 Once I select an image, I sketch an outline and transfer it to fabric before stitching, choosing colors and adjusting the design as I go.
 Most of my work is inspired by photographs from nature.
 I especially love macro photography and the process of zooming in on the tiniest of details and amplifying them.
 I often see echos in the tiniest and hugest of things, loving how some of the microscopic details in insects and plants look like aerial views of landscapes.
+In this way my process focuses on the interconnectivity in nature and between us and nature that I hope to convey with my work.
 Each design involves a lot of time, and as any embroiderer knows, all good things take time.
 Embroidery is great for zoning into a project and relaxing, letting it take over for a while.
 Some of my favorite things about the process are...

 Choosing Fabric and Floss

 This is always such a fun part of the process, I love perusing colours of fabric and narrowing designs down to a background color that will bring out their dapperness best.
-I tend to use DMC threads and needles, as they are tried and tested to be great quality, although I dabble in other threads at times.
+I tend to use DMC threads and needles, as they are tried and tested to be great quality and try their best to have sustainability in mind, although I dabble in other threads at times.
 I especially love satin thread, where it has a shine to it, as it really brings out the light in some of the embroideries.
-I choose colors as I stitch, which helps me bring out the more subtle colors and shades like painting.
+I choose colors spontaneously as I stitch, which helps me bring out the more subtle colors and shades like painting.

 Choosing a Hoop Size